Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

 Hence, for any representation $\sigma:\cO\to B(\scrH)$ of the Cuntz algebra with finite P-dimension we have a canonical subspace $\fH_{\smal}$ given by the last theorem.
 We show that all intertwinners of the (necessarily infinite dimensional) space $\scrH$ restrict to intertwinners of the finite dimensional subspace $\fH_{\smal}$.
-In the {\it diffuse} case we can say more regarding intertwinners of the {\it Thompson groups} (rather than the {\it Cuntz algebra}) as explained in our most important result.
+Using again the diffuse assumption we are able to deduce similar statements in the Thompson groups case.

 \begin{letterthm} Consider two \emph{diffuse and finite dimensional} P-modules $(A_1,B_1,\fH_1)$ and $(A_2,B_2,\fH_2)$ with associated representations $\sigma^X_1:X\act \scrH_1$ and $\sigma^X_2:X\act \scrH_2$ where $X=F,T,V,\cO$.
 Let $\fH_{i,\smal},i=1,2$ be the smallest complete sub-module of $\scrH_i$ from Theorem \ref{thm:smallest-module}.
 The following assertions are true. \begin{enumerate} \item The representation $\sigma_1:F\act\scrH_1$ is irreducible if and only if $\fH_{1}$ is indecomposable. \item If $\Theta:\scrH_1\to\scrH_2$ intertwinnes the representations of $F$, then $\Theta$ restricts to a P-module morphism $\theta:\fH_{1,\smal}\to\fH_{2,\smal}$.
 In particular, the representations $\sigma_1$ and $\sigma_2$ of $F$ are unitarily equivalent if only if the sub-modules $\fH_{1,\smal}, \fH_{2,\smal}$ are. \end{enumerate} The above statements continue to hold if we replace $F$ by $T,V$ or $\cO$. \end{letterthm}